 Cloud computing has a lot of hype around it.
 Most large organizations have some sort of plan to move to the cloud.
-These plans are in various stages for initiation to completion.
+These plans are in various stages from initiation to completion.
 But for startups and SMBs, this is not true.
 The difference is with the risk appetite of organizations.
 For a large organization, the sheer size of the company allows them to take a risk.
 They can afford to fail.
-Smaller organizations tend to be circumspect when it comes to decisions that have an organization level impact.
-With cloud computing, despite all its benefits (read our blog on the benefits of cloud computing), there are some obvious issues as well.
+Smaller organizations tend to be circumspect when it comes to decisions that have an organization-level impact.
+Despite all the benefits of Cloud Computing Services, there are some obvious issues as well.
 Hence SMBs and Startups are looking at different alternatives, such as the hybrid cloud.

 Concerns about Cloud Computing

 Startups and SMBs are scared of data security in the cloud.
 Though large cloud computing service providers like Amazon, Microsoft, IBM, etc, have very good security protocols in place, the simple thought of the locus of control of data moving away, spokes a lot of startups and SMBs.
 Everyone is paranoid about losing data.
 We all have lost precious digital data at some time or the other.
 This manifests itself in our psychology, which is tuned to doubt data security which is beyond our control.
 If not scared about security themselves, they are forced into being scared due to the compliances relating to data.
 For example, HIPAA, the Health Insurance Portability and Accountability Act, sets the standard for protecting sensitive patient data.

 Cloud computing concerns also revolve around data available on-demand, access speed, etc. These are legitimate questions for many organizations that have large-sized data.
 The concern is that what companies save by not having to buy hardware is lost due to the huge bandwidth required to access this data.
 In addition, Internet speeds are still a long way from being 100% reliable and N/W outages are still possible.

 What is Hybrid Cloud?